spree/spree/guides/content/integration/terminology.md

 ## Endpoints

 Endpoints are small standalone web applications that can be subscribed to certain Message types.
-The Integrator delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
+Our hub delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
 The Integrator includes lots of existing Endpoints for popular services and applications, but you can also create custom or private Endpoints to help integrate with proprietary systems.

-Any Message within the Integrator can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.
+Any Message within the Spree Commerce hub can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.

-Using the Integrator's control panel, you can configure a list of the Message types you want to subscribe to, and a list of corresponding Endpoint URLs that will process them.
+Using the hub's control panel, you can configure a list of the Message types you want to subscribe to, and a list of corresponding Endpoint URLs that will process them.

 ## Services